Cocoanut Grove fire: Memorials and former site

-The plaque has been moved several times to some controversy.
-The Cocoanut Grove Memorial Committee was formed to build a more substantial memorial.
-In addition, a memorial website has been set up which offers historical documentation and editorial commentary related to the disaster and its consequences.
+The plaque has been moved several times, triggering a long-running dispute over its location.

+In October 2015, the Cocoanut Grove Memorial Committee was formed to build a more substantial memorial.
+In addition, the Committee set up a memorial website which offers historical documentation and editorial commentary related to the disaster and its consequences.
+The website documents the total death toll as 490, with a detailed capsule biography of each.

+In 2017 a documentary film Six Locked Doors: The Legacy of Cocoanut Grove was released.
+The film told the history of the nightclub before, during, and after the catastrophic fire, and featured interviews with some survivors who had lived into the 21st century.
+The documentary was later expanded and updated for a new release in 2026.

-On November 26, 2023, groundbreaking was held in Boston's Statler Park, one block north of the disaster site, for an 18 × 11 ft memorial consisting of three 11 ft arches echoing the original entrance of the nightclub, where many died trying to escape the fire.
-The memorial will be constructed with 492 granite bricks, each with a victim's name inscribed.
-It was originally planned to be completed by September 2024, though the date was later pushed until September or October of 2025, and As of July 2025 it was still listed as being in the "design" or "fabrication" stage, with no definite date for the construction or completion of the project.
+On November 26, 2023, a groundbreaking ceremony was held in Boston's Statler Park, one block north of the disaster site, for an 18 × 11 ft memorial consisting of three 11 ft arches echoing the original entrance of the nightclub, where many died trying to escape the fire.
+The memorial will be constructed with 490 granite bricks, each with a victim's name inscribed.
+It was originally planned to be completed by September 2024, though the date was later pushed until September or October 2025, and as of December 2025 it was still listed as being in the "design" or "fabrication" stage, with no definite date for the construction or completion of the project.